 Harnessing the power of maps

 The widespread use of mobile devices has increased the appetite for location information.
-And with the exponential growth in the rate of information sharing, the world has come to a point where important decisions are made with maps.
+And with the exponential growth in the rate of information sharing and web mapping, the world has come to a point where important decisions are made with maps.

 Story maps are intuitive maps enriched with narrative text, images, and multimedia content.
 They harness the power of maps to relay information.
 Being intuitive maps, they can be used to showcase an organisation’s projects and plans.
 Further, they can be employed to engage the community, to communicate with customers or call attention of decision makers.